 One of the benefits of the computer-based examination is that a testing center outside of the state may be much closer to a candidate who lives near a state border than a test center within the state.
 However, a person may not be a candidate from more than one state at the same time and will not be able to circumvent Louisiana’s educational or licensing requirements by taking the examination outside of the state.

-25. I live in Louisiana and have the educational requirements EXCEPT for having 150 semester hours of college credit, but my education would be accepted by another state as qualifying me to take the CPA examination.
-May I take the CPA exam as a candidate of another state and, subsequently, after obtaining the additional hours to attain 150 hours, transfer my grades to Louisiana or obtain a reciprocal CPA certificate in Louisiana?
+25. I live in Louisiana and have not met the educational requirements to sit in Louisiana, but my education would be accepted by another state as qualifying me to take the CPA examination.
+May I take the CPA exam as a candidate of another state and, subsequently, after obtaining the additional hours to attain 150 hours to become licensed, transfer my grades to Louisiana or obtain a reciprocal CPA certificate in Louisiana?

 26. Where can I find more information on the CPA examination?